(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Having metabolic or insulin resistance syndrome

-Your doctor will give you a physical exam to feel if your liver is enlarged and to look for signs of insulin resistance such as darkened skin patches on your knuckles, elbows and knees.
+The doctor performs a physical exam to feel whether the patient's liver is enlarged and to look for signs of insulin resistance such as darkened skin patches on the knuckles, elbows and knees.

-Your doctor will look for signs of cirrhosis, which include:
+The doctor looks for signs of cirrhosis, which include:

 • Enlarged spleen